benmccormick/benmccormick.github.io/src/pages/posts/2019/code-review-tips.md

 - **Senior Reviewing Junior** - This is the first thing most folks think about.
 This is an opportunity for a more experienced developer to catch bugs in a less experienced developer's code and also give suggestions for improving architecture-level structure, introducing new ways of doing things, or catching when there are opportunities for code consolidation that the original author might not have known about.
 - **Junior Reviewing Senior** - When a less experienced developer reviews the code of a more experienced developer, its an opportunity for them to see new ways of doing things, and also get "cheap" exposure to new areas of a codebase.
 It's also a great opportunity for them to ask questions about things they don't understand.
 But it shouldn't be a one way street.
 Often times a fresh pair of eyes are great at catching bugs, and if a code review is particularly confusing to a less experienced dev, it's a sign that the code may need to be rewritten or better documented so that it can be maintained in the future.
-- **Peer Reviewing Peer** - When 2 developers have roughly equal skill and experience with the codebase, code reviews are still an opportunity for a second pair of eyes, but they also have the benefits of building team collective knowledge about the codebase and also exposing when there are differences in approach across the team.
+- **Peer Reviewing Peer** - When 2 developers have roughly equal skill and experience with the codebase, code reviews are still an opportunity for a second pair of eyes, but they also have the benefits of building team collective knowledge about the codebase and exposing times when there are differences in approach across the team.
 Conversations at this level are a great place to standardize on best practices and team conventions.

 #### 2. Hold reviewers responsible for the code they review